-TN doctors protest over assault on Chennai oncologist; medical services not affected, says official
+TN doctors protest over assault on Chennai oncologist; Medical services not affected, says official

-Chennai, Nov 14 (PTI) Doctors across Tamil Nadu staged a protest on Thursday condemning the brutal attack on a government oncologist at a hospital here, and demanded safety for medical professionals.
+Chennai: Doctors across Tamil Nadu staged a protest on Thursday condemning the brutal attack on a government oncologist at a hospital here, and also demanded safety for medical professionals.

-Amidst apprehensions of the medical fraternity following Wednesday's stabbing incident, state Health Minister Ma Subramanian who took stock of the situation said police security will be ensured at all government hospitals.
-He appealed to the doctors to install the 'Kaaval Uthavi' app to alert the police control room in case of any emergency.
+State Health Minister Ma Subramanian visited Balaji Jegannathan, associate professor, medical oncology, Kalaignar Centenary Super Specialty Hospital (KCSSH), Guindy, here, earlier in the day and enquired about his health condition.

-The Health Minister visited Balaji Jagannathan, associate professor, medical oncology, Kalaignar Centenary Super Specialty Hospital (KCSSH), Guindy, here, earlier in the day and enquired about his health condition.
+“There has been good progress in Dr Balaji's health.
+His vitals are good without any support.
+He had breakfast in the morning.
+He spoke to the Minister of Health saying he is doing well and sought to be shifted to ward,” KCSSH director Dr L Parthasarathy said.

 “I hope the issue will be resolved amicably soon,” Parthasarathy added.

 The 1,000 bedded Kalaignar Centenary Super Speciality Hospital, where the crime occurred, was inaugurated a year ago.
-In addition to this facility, the National Centre of Aging (NCA), and the King Institute of Preventive Medicine and Research are functioning on the sprawling campus near the Guindy railway station.
+In addition to this facility, the National Centre of Aging (NCA), and the King Institute are functioning on the sprawling campus near the Guindy railway station.

 “There's an outpost near the NCA.
 Police officials said they would establish outposts in all the hospitals lacking such facility," the director said.

-The doctors' protest was to create awareness among the public and not intended to affect the patients.
-All medicare facilities were being provided to the patients without any let up.
+The protest was announced to create awareness among the public and not intended to affect the patients.
+All medicare facilities were being provided to the patients without any let up, he added.

-Subramanian later informed that Dr Balaji would be shifted to the ward after diagnostic tests.
+Subramanian later informed that Dr Balaji was recovering well and would be shifted to the ward today after tests.

 Speaking to reporters after visiting the recuperating doctor, the Minister said all government medical colleges, district headquarters hospitals and taluk hospitals would provide (temporary) identity tags to the patients’ attendants.